Memory and Rejuvenation in Glassy Systems: Introduction

-A canonical low frequency ac susceptibility measurement displaying the three out-of-equilibrium phenomena of aging, rejuvenation, and memory \cite{jonason:98} is presented in Fig. \ref{fig:ref_aging_rej_mem}.
-The reference curve, where no aging is exhibited (teal dashed line), is plotted alongside the curves that exhibit these three out-of-equilibrium effects.
-Traditionally \cite{jonason:98, Jonnason:99}, and in our work, we focus on the imaginary part of the ac susceptibility, $\chipp(\omega)$, because the size of these effects is more pronounced than in the real part, $\chip(\omega)$.
-We note that similar conclusions to the ones we present for $\chipp(\omega)$ can also be drawn for $\chip(\omega)$.
+Fig. \ref{fig:ref_aging_rej_mem} shows a canonical low frequency ac susceptibility measurement displaying these out-of-equilibrium phenomena \cite{jonason:98}.
+The reference curve, where no aging is exhibited, is plotted alongside the curves that exhibit aging, rejuvenation, and memory.
+As in previous work \cite{jonason:98, Jonnason:99}, we focus on the imaginary part of the ac susceptibility $\chipp(\omega)$, because the size of these effects is more pronounced than in the real part, $\chip(\omega)$ \footnote{Similar conclusions to the $\chipp(\omega)$ data can be drawn for $\chip(\omega)$. }.
 Hereafter, we drop the explicit frequency dependence on the susceptibility $\chi = \chip + {\rm i}\chipp$.

-Our efforts revolve around the following observation.
-As can be seen in Fig. \ref{fig:ref_aging_rej_mem}, upon returning to $\Tw{1}$, while the heating curve (solid red line) does have knowledge of the cooling curve (black dot-dash line), they do not lie on top of each other.
+A significant feature is shown in Fig. \ref{fig:ref_aging_rej_mem}, where upon returning to $\Tw{1}$, while the heating curve does have knowledge of the cooling curve, they do not lie on top of each other.
 Importantly, the spin glass exhibits ``memory loss.''
-Of the many previous works that see memory, a few appear to see nearly perfect memory \cite{jonason:98, lefloch:92}, while others see memory loss \cite{Jonnason:99, jonason:00}.
+Of the many previous works that see memory, some appear to see nearly perfect memory \cite{jonason:98, lefloch:92}, while others see memory loss \cite{Jonnason:99, jonason:00, jonsson:04}.
 A common qualitative picture states that memory is an effect of spin glass droplets whose dynamics are organized in a hierarchy ordered by their size \cite{jonason:98, jonason:00, Jonnason:99}.
-The distribution of droplet sizes correspond to a distribution of different relaxation times that are probed in spin glass experiments.
-However, recent simulation results \cite{janus:21} indicate that temperature chaos drives rejuvenation as a random process of destroying locally correlated regions of spin \textit{overlap}, or the local Edwards-Anderson order parameter, rather than just affecting the spin configurations themselves.These differing explanations again lead us to question how memory can \textit{follow} rejuvenation, given that the system has gone chaotic and therefore lost knowledge of its previously grown correlated state.
+The distribution of droplet sizes corresponds to a distribution of different relaxation times measured in experiments.
+However, recent simulation results \cite{janus:21} indicate that temperature chaos drives rejuvenation as a random process of destroying locally correlated regions of spin \textit{overlap}, or the local Edwards-Anderson order parameter, rather than just affecting the spin configurations themselves.
+These differing explanations again lead us to question of how memory can \textit{follow} rejuvenation, given that the system has gone chaotic and therefore lost knowledge of its previously grown correlated state.